crosleythomas/blog/posts/tf_start_to_finish/setup.md

 For the running example in this post I use python files for simplicity but I almost always use Jupyter Notebooks when prototyping new ideas.

-Jupyter is a program you run locally that pops open a tab in your web browser that looks like this...
+Jupyter is a program you run locally that pops open a tab in your web browser that looks like this (from the Jupyter website)...
 ![Jupyter Preview](images/jupyterpreview.png)

 It is the perfect environment for prototyping in machine learning and data science.
 You can test out snippets of code, visualize images (such as your dataset to make sure you are loading it correctly), run training, etc.